OEMServices: Services and clients

 Apart from having contracts with different airlines for the subcontracting of their component maintenance support, OEMServices also provides maintenance under general terms & conditions.

 Since 2020, OEMServices also provides a tax representation offer to various international OEM, supporting them in their expansion into France and Europe.

 As of 2021, OEMServices has an ongoing development of its predictive maintenance capabilities.

 Location

 OEMServices is as of 2022 capable of providing worldwide services.
-While growing in France, transferring its operations from Orly Airport to Paris Roissy CDG, OEMServices has also established subsidiairies overseas, having set up capabilities in Atlanta (GA) in 2017, in Singapore in 2019 and an office in Dubai via its parent company Liebherr.
-As of 2021, OEMServices has set up capabilities in Shanghai, China.
+While growing in France, transferring its operations from Orly Airport to Paris Roissy CDG, OEMServices has also established subsidiairies overseas, having set up capabilities in Piscataway (NJ) then in Atlanta (GA) in 2017, in Singapore in 2019 and an office in Dubai via its parent company Liebherr.
+As of 2021, OEMServices has set up facilities in Shanghai, China.

 Media appearance

 In 2019, OEMServices was awarded at the Trophées PME RMC, 10th edition, a recognized French prize honoring the ambition and innovation of its business.